-Project Description: The City of Seattle Department of Transportation (SDOT) proposes to construct an east-west bus rapid transit (BRT) line along Madison Street connecting downtown Seattle in the west to the Madison Valley neighborhood in the east.
+Project Description: The City of Seattle Department of Transportation (SDOT) proposes to construct an east-west bus rapid transit line along Madison Street connecting downtown Seattle in the west to the Madison Valley neighborhood in the east.
 SDOT expects 1.5 miles of the proposed project to be in dedicated transit lanes.
-The project includes transit signal priority, a real-time bus arrival information system, and the purchase of nine low-floor electric trolley buses.
-During weekdays, service is planned to operate every six minutes during peak and off-peak periods, and every 15 minutes during evening periods.
+The project includes transit signal priority, a real-time bus arrival information system, and the purchase of nine low-floor diesel electric buses.
+On weekdays, service is planned to operate every six minutes during daytime hours, and every 15 minutes during evening periods.
 On weekends, service is planned to operate every 15 minutes.

-Project Purpose: SDOT believes that the project will improve transit capacity, travel time, mobility and reliability in a crowded transit corridor.
+Project Purpose: SDOT expects the project to improve transit capacity, travel time, mobility and reliability in a crowded transit corridor.
 It provides a vital east-west connection through rapidly growing neighborhoods, while making related improvements to pedestrian and bicycle access to stations.

 Project Development History, Status and Next Steps: The project was adopted into the region's fiscally constrained long-range transportation plan in June 2015.
 SDOT formally adopted a locally preferred alternative in February 2016.
 The project entered Small Starts Project Development in April 2016.
 SDOT completed the environmental review with receipt of a Categorical Exclusion from FTA in December 2017.
-SDOT anticipates receipt of a Small Starts Grant Agreement in late 2018, and the start of revenue service in September 2020.
+SDOT anticipates receipt of a Small Starts Grant Agreement in late 2020, and the start of revenue service in March 2022.